smashdevcode/using-typescript-with-angular/angularjs-app-migration-to-typescript.md

     Use back ticks in the menu directive
 TS doesn't know about "angular"
-    Using typings to bring in the type definition file Tips and Tricks
+    Using typings to bring in the type definition file Use classes for controllers
-    Follow John Papa's style guide
-    Use classes for controllers
     Use "controller as" syntax
 Prefer services to factories
+Convert iffys to namespaces